framely/community/docs/guide/build-simple-chatbot.md

 ## Create a project
 You can create a chatbot under any organization, following these steps:
 1. Within an organization, in the upper right corner of the project area, click **Create** and select **Create chatbot**.
-2. In the pop-up window, complete the form for chatbot basic settings.
+2. In the pop-up window, complete the form for chatbot basic settings and click **Create**..
 For this simple chatbot, you only need to fill in the following three fields:
    - **Project label**: the unique identifier for the chatbot.
 Type a short, memorable label for your chatbot.
 We suggest using a lowercase label.
 For example, "*pingpong*".
    - **Region**: where you want to deploy this chatbot.
 Ideally, it should be close to your users.
    - **Languages**: the languages your chatbot supports, you can add multiple languages.
 Multilingual chatbots assume you deliver the same service to each user in their native languages.
-3. Click **Create**.

 ::: warning Caution: Project label and region are immutable.
 Choose your project label and region carefully, because you cannot change them after creation.
 You can, however, clone and rename a project.
 When you do this, the connections and user session data for the project will not be cloned, for privacy reasons.